j-m-hoffmann/Meditate/README.md

 # Meditate
-Reimplementation of ideas from the App Meditation Assistant by Trevor Slocum in Kotlin using Architecture Components, Material Design and Dagger
+Reimplementation of ideas from the App Meditation Assistant by Trevor Slocum in Kotlin using Architecture Components, Material Design and Dependency Injection.

+Dependency Injection is done via Koin in the koin branch and Dagger in the others.

+The Branch migrate_room contains a tested database migration.

 ### Attribution
 The Logo was created by Henrik Lehmann